MarkHershey/docs/docs/cs/istd_term5.md

 # ISTD Term 5

+- ISTD Core:
     - 50.003 Elements of Software Construction
     - 50.005 Computer System Engineering
     - 50.034 Introduction to Probability and Statistics
+- HASS Elective:
+    - 02.105DH Sages Through The Ages: Readings in Early Indian and Chinese Religion and Philosophy

 ## 50.003 Elements of Software Construction